The Winged Warrior

 Who had the audacity to dictate who did what?
 Some are obvious.
 Women can't defend their family when heavily pregnant or for a while after childbirth.
 I'd like to have a talk with that person LOL.
 She or he (probably he) started a trend we are still trying to opt-out of.

-Of course, this is just my humble opinon. :)
+Of course, this is just my humble opinion. :)

 Bedouins